alexrudnick/dissertation/BURNDOWN.md

   * MAYBESKIP: train surface and lemmatized LMs.
   * DONE figure out what the simplest thing we can do is that demonstrates an integration story: SQUOIA and Moses!!
+  * DONE be clear about what we're doing here -- surface es to gn lemmas